sedaprotocol/.github/CONTRIBUTING.md

 ### Change Size

-Please try to keep changes small to make reviews easier.
-We will reject more extensive unless there is a valid reason.
+Unless there is no way to break up the changes, we will reject large PRs.

 ### Formatting and Cleanliness

-Please ensure your code is formatted and clippy gives no warnings.
+Please ensure your code is formatted and the formatting tool gives no warnings.

 ## PRs